abelperezok/serverless-static-web-infrastructure/README.md

 ### General parameters

-* DomainName - The site domain name (naked domain only), this is used to create the SSL certificate for the given domain and subdomains as Subject Alternative Names field value.
+* DomainName - The site domain name (naked domain only), this is used to create the SSL certificate for the given domain and sub domains as Subject Alternative Names field value.
 * SubDomainName - The site sub domain name (sub domain only), this is used to create DNS entry in Route 53, typical values are www, blog, etc.
 * IncludeRedirectToSubDomain - Determines whether we want to create an automatic redirection rule from the naked domain to specified sub domain, typically is used to create a redirect from abelperez.info to www.abelperez.info totally automatic.